NovaSector/NovaSector/modular_nova/mirroring_guide.md

 `git cherry-pick -m 1 281dac4ed0e2976cdecb4777c93a19bc9b787db4^..66bc14224557ad041d4a146cf1bb079994740787`

-**NOTE: The *first* hash in the command -must- be the oldest commit, or else the command will just silently fail** The `^` is important, omitting that will cause commit `A` to be not included itself.
+**NOTE: The *first* hash in the command -must- be the oldest commit, or else the command will just silently fail.**
+The `^` is also important, omitting that will cause commit `A` to be not included itself.
 Which for our purposes you don't generally want.

 ### Pushing the changes to your remote